-A integrated network of devices that allow two-way automated communication between a utility smart meter (located at the customer site) and a utility company.
+Advanced Metering Infrastructure (AMI) is a integrated network of devices that allows two-way automated communication between a utility smart meter (located at the customer site) and the utility company.
 Information allows both provider and customer access to real-time data about how much power is being used and at what time of the day.
 The system also communicates pricing and energy information from the utility company to the consumer.

-In manufacturing environments that are subject to fluctuations of demand and supply the APS modules enable companies to better tune their production and distribution facilities to better meet the demands of customers.
+In manufacturing environments that are subject to fluctuations of supply and demand, Advanced Planning and Scheduling modules (APS) enable companies to tune their production and distribution facilities to better meet the demands of customers.

-Also referred to as Advanced Planning Engines, Advanced Planning Systems are a new generation of planning and scheduling tools, which unlike MRP II, includes constraint models that deal with both materials and capacity.
+Also referred to as Advanced Planning Engines, Advanced Planning Systems are a new generation of planning and scheduling tools.
+Unlike MRP II, it includes constraint models that deal with both materials and capacity.
 These technologies can be applied along a continuum extending from short-term plant-floor scheduling to strategic planning of supply chains.